bparanj/crystal/computer/memory/dual-channel.md

 ### What is Dual Channel in Computer Hardware?

-**Dual channel** is a technology used in computer systems to increase the data transfer rate between the memory (RAM) and the memory controller, which is typically part of the CPU.
+**Dual channel** is a technology used in computer systems to increase the data transfer rate between the memory (RAM) and the memory controller, which is  part of the CPU.
 By using two memory channels instead of one, dual channel effectively doubles the bandwidth available for memory operations, improving system performance.

 ### How Dual Channel Works: